peco2282/slack.py/README.md

 ## Install

-:warning: If you installed `slack_bolt`, you cannot import this package. files may be confrict.
+:warning: If you are installed `slack_bolt`, you cannot import this package. files may be confrict.

 ```shell
 $ pip install wsslack.py